Fizzadar/pointlessramblings.com/content/pages/Work.md

         weight: 3
 ---

-A few of my favorite projects I have created or been involved in.
+A few of my favorite side projects I have created or been involved in.
 Check out my [GitHub profile](https://github.com/Fizzadar) and [recent gists](https://gist.github.com/Fizzadar) for other odds and ends.

 <div class="work">
     <h3>pyinfra</h3>